php-pds/php-pds.github.io/README.md

 You can indicate your package attempts to comply with a PDS publication by requiring it in your package manager manifest.

-For example, under Composer, `{"require-dev": {"pds/structure": "~1.0.0"}}` indicates your package attempts to comply with the `pds/structure` publication.
+For example, under Composer, `{"require-dev": {"pds/skeleton": "~1.0.0"}}` indicates your package attempts to comply with the `pds/skeleton` publication in its first stable state.

 > N.b.: Adding a publication to your package manager manifest helps with
 > ongoing research as to adoption levels of that publication.